Pietrassyk/P_4_4_Biodegradability/README.md

 ![Molecule Functionality](/Pictures/Feature-Functionality.png "Molecule Functionality")|

 ## Model Selection
-Starting with a logistic regression model as a baseline the following models where trained and testes after a train_test_split:
+Starting with a logistic regression model as a baseline the following models where trained and tested after a train_test_split:
 1. Logistic regression without penalty terms (base model)
 2. Logistic regression with lasso penalty
 3. KNN